Home Compare AOF.DE vs ASML.AS

 ATOSS Software vs ASML Holding N.V.: Which Stock Looks Stronger in 2026?

-ATOSS Software SE holds the cleaner structural position, with the lead spread across valuation and profitability.
+ATOSS Software SE holds the cleaner structural position, with valuation as the main driver and stability adding further support.
 ASML does not offset that deficit through any equally strong structural edge elsewhere.
 In the market, ASML carries the stronger setup — intact trend against ATOSS Software SE's broken trend.
 That leaves a split case: the structural lead stays with ATOSS Software SE, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (AOF.DE: HDAX, ASML.AS: STOXX 600).